UniStuttgart-VISUS/Visus.LdapAuthentication/Visus.DirectoryAuthentication/README.md

 In your custom mapper, you are free to assign properties as you want or use the default behaviour.
 Have a look at the implementation of [`LdapMapper`](LdapMapper.cs) to see how to implement such a mapper.
 When providing a pair of user/group objects and mapper, you are not limited to using reflecting for your implementation, but you can directly access the properties.

 If you provide a custom implementation and want to rely on [`LdapMapper`](LdapMapper.cs), you need to annotate the properties of your user object in a similar way.
 The mapper relies on `LdapAttribute` to find the LDAP attributes that should be assigned to a property of the user object.
 Except for special cases like the `objectSid`, the properties you map should be `string`s.

 You can annotate a property of type `IEnumerable<TGroup>` with the `LdapGroups` attribute, which will instruct the default mapper to store the groups in this property.
 Likewise, you can annotate a property of type `IEnumerable<System.Security.Claims.Claim>` with the `Claims` attribute to instruct the mapper to store the generated claims there.
 You should annotate the property storing the unique identity of a user with the `LdapIdentity` property.

+## Customising the group object
 In a similar way you can provide your own replacement of `LdapUser`, you can also provide a replacement for `LdapGroup`, contains the information to create group-based claims.
+Like for the user, you can rely on [`LdapMapper`](LdapMapper.cs) and annotations via attributes or customise the assignment of LDAP attributes to properties in a custom mapper.

+## Customising claims
 If you do not need additional information from the directory than what is provided by `LdapUser` and `LdapGroup`, but you want to customise the `System.Security.Claims.Claim`s generated, you could consider providing a custom `IClaimsBuilder` to make these claims from the information provided by the user object.
 Have a look at the default [`ClaimsBuilder`](ClaimsBuilder.cs) for inspiration on how to do this.
 The default buider uses the `Claim` attribute to translate properties to claims.

 ## Searching users